How do I resolve the "Courier fetch: n of m shards failed" error in OpenSearch Dashboards on Amazon OpenSearch Service?

 Provisioning more compute resources

 - Scale up your domain by switching to a larger instance type, or scale out by adding more nodes to the cluster.
-For more information, see Creating and managing Amazon OpenSearch Service domains.
+For more information, see Creating and managing OpenSearch Service domains.

 - Confirm that you're using an instance type that is appropriate for your use case.
 For more information, see Choosing instance types and testing.